-Although much of the emphasis in this study was placed on the impact of the different model physics on the forecasts of the MCV and severe weather environment, it should also be emphasized that IC/LBC perturbations clearly had a larger impact on the forecasts than mixed physics.
-In fact, in a related study (Clark et al. 2010) examining a larger set of cases with the same ensemble configurations, it was found that the mixed physics only ensembles contained a small portion (5 - 15%) of the ensemble spread that the mixed physics and perturbed IC/LBC ensembles contained for fields like geopotential height and mean-sea-level pressure.
-Nonetheless, despite the large relative impact of different ICs among the members from each ensemble, it is unlikely that the difference in ICs between ENS4 and ENS20 was the most important factor contributing to the difference in forecast quality.
+Although much of the emphasis in this study was placed on the impacts of the different model physics on the forecasts of the MCV and severe weather environment, it should also be emphasized that IC/LBC perturbations clearly had a larger impact on the forecasts than did the mixed physics.
+In fact, in a related study (Clark et al. 2010) examining a larger set of cases with the same ensemble configurations, it was found that the mixed-physics-only ensembles contained a small portion (5%-15%) of the ensemble spread that the mixed physics and perturbed IC/LBC ensembles contained for fields like geopotential height and mean sea level pressure.

+Nonetheless, despite the large relative impacts of different ICs among the members from each ensemble, it is unlikely that the difference in ICs between ENS4 and ENS20 was the most important factor contributing to the difference in forecast quality.
 Recall, both ENS4 and ENS20 used similar IC perturbations from NCEP's SREF system.
-In ENS4, these perturbations increase ensemble spread relative to ENS4^{phys}, but do not introduce any systematic errors.
-In contrast, the ENS20 forecasts with perturbed ICs/LBCs have the same systematic errors (e.g., westward displacement errors for the MCV) as the mixed physics only ENS20^{phys} configuration (along with the increase in ensemble spread).
+In ENS4, these perturbations increase ensemble spread relative to ENS4^{phys} but do not introduce any systematic errors.
+In contrast, the ENS20 forecasts with perturbed ICs/LBCs have the same systematic errors (e.g., westward displacement errors for the MCV) as the mixed-physics-only ENS20^{phys} configuration (along with the increase in ensemble spread).
 Thus, the errors in ENS20 clearly result from something other than the ICs.
-The evidence presented herein suggests that these errors are caused by the inability of the convection-parameterizing simulations to properly depict an MCV-producing MCS and its "imprint" on the larger scale environment.
+The evidence presented herein suggests that these errors are caused by the inability of the convectionparameterizing simulations to properly depict an MCVproducing MCS and its "imprint" on the larger-scale environment.

 Because this paper is a case study, we stress that it is difficult to assess the generality of the results.
 In addition, it is not known how frequently similar "hybrid" MCVs occur and we are not aware of any attempts in the literature to document their climatology relative to "traditional" MCVs.
-In addition, because of the relative predictability associated with most synoptic scale disturbances, hybrid MCVs might be more predictable than traditional MCVs that are not linked to a distinct synoptic scale weather system and typically occur with weak forcing.
-This idea is supported by an evaluation conducted by Xue et al. (2009) of convection-allowing ensemble forecasts from the 2009 NOAA/HWT Spring Experiment of a very intense derecho-producing MCV that developed 8 May 2009 immediately downstream of a mid-level short wave trough.
+In addition, because of the relative predictability associated with most synoptic-scale disturbances, hybrid MCVs might be more predictable than traditional MCVs that are not linked to a distinct synopticscale weather system and typically occur with weak forcing.
+This idea is somewhat supported by an evaluation conducted by Xue et al. (2009) of convection-allowing ensemble forecasts from the 2009 NOAA HWT Spring Experiment of a very intense derecho-producing MCV that developed on 8 May 2009 downstream of a midlevel short-wave trough.
 The ensemble forecasts for the 8 May 2009 case were also found to be very skillful and suggested a large degree of forecast certainty for the MCV and incipient MCS.
+However, the role of a synoptic-scale weather system in the 8 May case was less apparent than for the case examined herein.
 Clearly, these issues present many potential avenues for future work.